 He left for Europe and began a dissipated life filled with parties and women.
 Simon had hundreds of lovers after Maria Teresa’s death, but most of his relationships were short-lived.
 He enjoyed the flirting, the flings, the passion, yet he did not want to fall in love again.

 Simon kept his word and never remarried.
 Yet his heart eventually betrayed him.
 He fell passionately in love once more, in his late thirties, with Manuela Saenz.

-Manuela was a Creole like him.
+Manuela was a Criolla like him.
 She was the daughter of wealthy landowners from Ecuador.
 And like him, she was committed to the independence movement.

 Manuela was as passionate and fiery as Simon, and she adored him.
 They were in an open relationship for 8 years until Simon’s death.